 Russ Akehurst is one of Adur & Worthing Councils' dog wardens.
-After a career in the police, he took on the role more than nine years ago.
+After a career in the police, he took on the role more than twelve years ago.

 Russ loves animals and takes his responsibilities very seriously.
 This includes: dealing with stray dogs, investigating dog related complaints, enforcement of laws to dog fouling and regular patrolling of parks, streets and other open spaces within Adur and Worthing.

 Outside of work he has three dogs of his own - a Labrador cross Boxer, a Jack Russell Terrier and a Greyhound.

 You can read Russ' current blog posts on this page below: